Designing the Feedback System for AI Summaries at Sprinklr

 Gave agents a way to respond to summaries and help improve Sprinklr’s AI, making it easier to trust and use summaries during case handling.

 In just two weeks, I designed a feedback system that made Smart Summaries easier to trust and easier to improve.
 The solution helped agents respond faster and gave Sprinklr’s AI smarter data to learn from.
+For this sprint, I collaborated with a UX Research, PM, and developer.

 ❌ The Problem